airgap/Liot-R/README.md

 A brief overview of the advantages Linky's Intranets of Things provides over traditional Internet of Things approaches.

-**Please note that Liot R is still heavily in development and as such not all features are available or stable.** Documentation is far from complete as well.
+**Please note that Liot R is still heavily in development and as such not all features are available or stable.
+Application and prerequisite installation must be performed manually.** Documentation is far from complete as well.

 # Table of Contents